You are here

 Designed for incoming Boyer College of Music and Dance freshmen with a TU AccessNet login.
 Also open to other interested musicians.

 Online Music Theory Intensive consists of 2 separate online courses: Written Music Theory-Section 001 and/or Aural Music Theory-Section 002.
 Courses are 5 weeks each and will run concurrently.
-Course fee includes enrollment in the course as well as Harmonia software package provided upon enrollment.
+Course fee includes enrollment in the course as well as a one-year subscription to Auralia (aural theory) and/or Musition (written theory) software and web platform.

 For summer workshops and professional development programs offered through the Boyer College of Music and Dance, click here.